Dear World,

 I wrote twenty-letter words made up of

-Mostly z’s and x’s because I felt
+x’s because I felt

 That those letters were sadly neglected by the